Monitor data through Windows Management Instrumentation (WMI)

 error="<msg>"string in the output for clues on how to correct the problem.

-After testing WMI access, point Splunk Enterprise back to the correct database directory by running the following command, and then restarting Splunk Enterprise:
+After testing WMI access, point the Splunk platform instance back to the correct database directory by running the following command, and then restarting the instance:

 > splunk set datastore-dir <directory shown from Step 4>